Why Is My Cookie Dough More Like Cake Batter? Troubleshooting and Solutions

 Cake batter, on the other hand, is much thinner and more fluid.
 It’s designed to be poured or spread into a baking pan, where it will rise and expand during baking.
 Cake batter contains more liquid ingredients, such as milk or water, which helps create a light, airy texture in the final product.
 The leavening agents in cake batter, like baking powder or baking soda, are also present in higher quantities, contributing to the rise and fluffiness.

 When your cookie dough like batter issue arises, it’s often because the dough has taken on characteristics more akin to cake batter.
-This could be due to several factors, which we’ll explore in the next sections, check out our guide to dig into deeper details.
+This could be due to several factors, which we’ll explore in the next sections.

 Several factors can cause your cookie dough like batter problem, ranging from ingredient ratios to mixing techniques.
 Understanding these causes can help you identify what went wrong and how to correct it.